DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-gcp.md

  User <username>
 ```

-Once the you've updated the SSH config, open the Command Palette and select "Remote-SSH: Connect to Host".
+Once the plugin is installed and the SSH config is updated, open the Command Palette and select "Remote-SSH: Connect to Host".

-* Open Command Palette in VSCode: `Cmd + Shift + P` (or click green "Open Remote Window" botton, bottom left of VSCode)
+* Open command prompt in VSCode: `Cmd + Shift + P` (or click green "Open Remote Window" botton, bottom left of VSCode)
-* Will then prompt us to "Add New SSH Host...', where we'll enter the host and user of the instance like so:

-`ssh <username>@<my.gcp.ip.address>`
+* Search for `remote-ssh`
+* Select `Remote-SSH: Connect to Host` from the menu
+* Select your instance ip address

 It should open a new VSCode window where we'll be able to select "File" > "Open..." and then select a directory from our instance to open.
 In our case we can select our `atlas_tutorials/auction_price_regression_tutorial` project which will then open up in VSCode in a new window.